khiemm/snake/README.md

 # ISSUE

-1. why need re-addEventListener each change direction because `direction` state is defined only when addEventListener and keep same value in handleKeydown function
+1. why need re-addEventListener each change direction because `direction` state is defined only when addEventListener and keep same value in handleKeydown function, because addEventListener is defined in useEffect
+   => can solve by attach eventListener to an element, not useEffect, but it not smooth
 2. Set speed lower and fast keydown change direction, what happend is not clear

 # NEED OPTIMIZE